 1. Pay more than the minimum

-Paying just the minimum amount off your credit card balance each month will not only extend the time you are in debt, it will also significantly increase the interest you pay over that time.
+Paying more than the minimum amount off your credit card balance each month will not only mean you clear your balance quicker, it will also significantly reduce the interest you pay over that time.

-You should therefore always try and pay as much as you can afford.
+It’s therefore best to always try and pay off as much as you can afford.

 2. Try and pay your balance off in full each month

-In fact, if you can, the best way to use a credit card is to clear your debts in full every month.
-That way, you can ignore the interest rate charged and take advantage of the cashback and reward cards on the market to cut your costs.
+If you can, the best way to use a credit card is to clear your balance in full every month.
+That way, you can ignore the interest rate charged and take advantage of the cashback and reward cards on the market to reduce your costs.

 There are some fantastic deals out there for anyone who avoids charges by always paying off their balance within the interest-free period (see below).

-3. Move to a 0% BT card if you have an outstanding debt
+3. Move to a 0% BT card if you have an outstanding balance

-If you already have debts built up on a credit card or you’ve used your overdraft and you’re paying interest, a card offering a 0% deal on balance transfers could well be the best way to tackle the situation.
+If you already have an existing balance on a credit card or you’ve used your overdraft and you’re paying interest, a card offering a 0% deal on balance transfers or money transfers could be a good way to tackle the situation.

-The Virgin Money 40 month balance transfer card offers new customers the opportunity to pay 0% on balance transfers for 29 months (so long as they are carried out in the first 60 days), after which they pay 20.9% pa (variable).
+The Virgin Money Balance Transfer card offers customers the opportunity to pay 0% on balance transfers for 29 months (so long as they are carried out in the first 60 days), after which they pay 21.9% pa (variable).

-The offer is subject to a balance transfer fee of 2.53% (so long as your transfer your outstanding balances within the first 60 days - after this you’ll pay 5%.
+The offer is subject to a balance transfer fee of 3%.
+Again, this applies to transfers in the first 60 days - after this you’ll pay 5%.

 The card also allows you to carry out money transfers, where you move funds from your card to your current account which you can then use to pay off an overdraft, for example.

-The card has a representative rate of 20.9% APR (variable)* and this offer ends on June 30.
+The card has a representative rate of % 21.9% APR (variable)*.

-So if in doubt, use the MoneySuperMarket Smart Search tool to scour the market for the best deals for your circumstances and requirements.
+So if in doubt, use the MoneySuperMarket Eligibility Checker to scour the market for the best deals for your circumstances and requirements.

-All you need to do is click on ‘Find a credit card’ on our comparison tables and enter a few details, before seeing a list of credit cards along with how likely you are to be accepted for each.
+All you need to do is enter a few details, before seeing a list of credit cards along with how likely you are to be accepted for each.

 5. Use a credit card to improve your credit rating

-Having too much credit can damage your credit score.
-However, having no credit history can be equally damaging.
+Although having too much credit can negatively affect your credit score, having no credit history at all can also affect it.
 Fortunately, there are credit builder cards aimed at people looking to improve their credit ratings.